 Structural vs non-structural house upgrades

 When allocating your budget to upgrades, there are two main categories to place your priorities; structural and non-structural changes.
 Doing so will help you understand the cost implications and the value such a change may make.

 Structural upgrades affect the parts offering engineering strength to your home and need to be decided upon and signed off before the build process starts.
-These types of upgrades are also more costly and can cause problems down the road if you decide to make changes once your new home has been built.
+These types of upgrades are also more costly and can cause problems down the road if you decide to make changes once your new home has been built, such as an ensuite.
 They will often need to be signed off by a specialist and approved by the council, a process which is easier when done early!
 Non-structural upgrades, on the other hand, are more cosmetic and can often be added or changed later on, at a cost of course!
-If your budget is open to more non-structural upgrades, having these included right from the start will save you money in the long-term, or they could be put on a long-term wishlist.
+If your budget is open to more non-structural upgrades, having these included right from the start will save you money in the long term, or they could be put on a long-term wishlist.

 Maximising your view, or the orientation of the site in relation to the sun is a key consideration to factor in.
 You may want extra privacy from neighbours or to capture the sunrise from the master bedroom.
 Regardless of your desired outcome, it’s important to consider the location, size and type of windows used.